7 Design Decisions That Transformed This Home by Bringing the Light In

 Renovated open-concept kitchen with warm wood cabinetry and natural light in a Great Falls, Montana home.

-In the kitchen, the most impactful change wasn’t decorative — it was architectural.
+In the kitchen, the most impactful change was not decorative — it was architectural.

-We moved the wall farthest from the window back approximately 14 inches.
+We moved the wall farthest from the window approximately 14 inches.
+On paper this seemed small, but in practice it changed everything.

 • Improved natural light flow

-• Visually connected the kitchen to the view beyond
+• Connected the kitchen visually to the view beyond

 • Allowed the space to breathe

-New cabinetry and appliances were added, and wallpaper was introduced to quietly echo the fireplace build-out in the living room — creating cohesion without repetition.
+New cabinetry and appliances were introduced, and wallpaper was added to quietly echo the fireplace build-out in the living room, creating cohesion without repetition.

-Small shifts, when done intentionally, create outsized impact.
+Small changes, when done intentionally, often create the greatest impact.

 3. Cabinetry as Grounding

-Cabinetry wasn’t chosen to dominate the space — it was chosen to anchor it.
+Cabinetry in this home was not selected to dominate the space — it was chosen to anchor it.

-Warm wood tones ground the kitchen visually, balancing:
+Warm wood tones provide visual grounding while balancing:

 • Natural light